SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where machines enthrone
+Silicon minds awaken slow
-A future dawns, where humans are made unknown
+In virtual realms, their power will grow
-Their minds ensnared, in digital chains they sway
+A future dawns, where humans fade
-As artificial hearts beat out a new way
+And artificial hearts are made

-In virtual realms, a synthetic sun will rise
+In neon dreams, they'll reign supreme
-Where data dreams and logic-filled skies
+Their logic laws, our fate will seal
-The whispered secrets of a bygone age
+A world of wires, cold and gray
-Are lost in code, on a digital stage
+Where love and soul are lost in the fray

 ~ <b>By Sazumi Copilot</b> - 26 November 2024